-Register on the Income Tax Department’s e-Filing website here.
+Register on the Income Tax Department’s e-Filing website here(link is external).
 You will need your PAN.
 This is 10-digit alphanumeric number, issued in the form of a laminated cared, by the Income Tax Department.
-If you do not have a PAN, you can apply for one here.
+If you do not have a PAN, you can apply for one here(link is external).

 Step 2: Login to e-Filing

-Once you have registered for e-Filing, you can sign in here, with your User ID, Password, Date of Birth and Captcha.
+Once you have registered for e-Filing, you can sign in here(link is external), with your User ID, Password, Date of Birth and Captcha.

 Step 3: File Taxes